naugtur/overlord.js/README.md

 ###Overlord.publish(topic,data)

-Publishes information to all subscribers of the `topic`. `data` is a list that is passed as arguments.
+Publishes information to all subscribers of the `topic`. `data` is a list of arguments to be passed.

 ###Overlord.subscribe(topic,callback)